Fraud Prevention Plans and Special Investigations Units FAQs

 Besides establishing an SIU, what other provisions must be included in Fraud Prevention Plans?

-Answer: Fraud Prevention Plans must also include provisions for in-service training programs for investigative, underwriting and claims staff in identifying and evaluating suspected insurance fraud; development of a public awareness program; and development of a Fraud Detection and Procedures Manual, among other requirements of Section 409(c).
+Answer: Section 409(c) lists fraud prevention plans requirements including: provisions for in-service training programs for underwriting and claims staff in identifying and evaluating suspected insurance fraud; cooperation with law enforcement; development of a public awareness program; development of a fraud detection and procedures manual, among other requirements of Section 409(c).
 Regulation 95 contains additional detail and requirements.

-What details is an insurer required to provide regarding the staffing of a Special Investigations Unit?
+What details are required to be provided regarding the staffing of a Special Investigations Unit?

 Answer: The Plan must include the name, title, job description and geographical location of each investigator in the SIU.
 Insurers must demonstrate that investigators meet the specific education or experience qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
-Among these qualifications is: five years of insurance claims investigation experience or law enforcement investigation experience; an associate's or bachelor's degree in criminal justice or a related field such as police science, forensic science, government/public administration, security management and pre-law.
+Among these qualifications is: five years of insurance claims investigation experience or law enforcement investigation experience; an associate's or bachelor's degree in criminal justice or a related field.

 Is there a requirement for an SIU to include a minimum number of investigators?